dhakarat/isnalyserjs/README.md

 ### Filing `Github` Issues

 If you find any bugs or find that something is broken, don't hesitate to file a `Github` issue.
 This can be done through the Issues tab in the repository page.
 Make sure to formulate the problem encountered as precisely as possible.
-Ideally, include steps to replicate the behaviour obserbed.
+Ideally, include steps to replicate the behaviour observed.

 <img src="https://user-images.githubusercontent.com/12030245/102231190-fc89e980-3eed-11eb-9093-013704e4ec39.png" width="400">